pyfrid/pyfrid-base/docs/_build/html/_sources/intro.txt

 ============

 This is the documentation for PyFRID, Python Framework for an Instrument Development.
-PyFRID is a tool for creating versatile flexible applications for an instrument from simple laboratory setup, to something more complex like neutron or X-ray diffractometer.
+PyFRID is a tool for creating flexible applications for an instrument from simple laboratory setups, to something more complex like neutron or X-ray diffractometers.
-That is, if you have a bunch of motors, sensors, detectors or any other hardware and would like to manipulate them, to program their behavior, to test them and represent information from them in a convinient way, PyFRID will give you these capabilities and will organize your hardware under a command line application or a web-based Graphical User Interface.
+That is, if you have a bunch of motors, sensors, detectors or any other hardware and would like to manipulate them, to program their behavior, to test them and represent information from them in a convinient way, PyFRID will give you these capabilities and will organize your hardware under a command line or a web-based application.

 .. figure:: /images/web.png
    :scale: 30 %